 Whilst a lot of the media coverage has necessarily focused on London, it’s not just those who commute daily through central London that need to be aware of how to cycle close to a lorry.

 It’s all of us who may at just one single, fateful, moment in our lives find ourselves on a bike pulling up at a junction next to a HGV.
 It could be during a weekend ride out with the kids.

 Maybe there’s an HGV making a delivery on your usually quiet route to school or work.
-It might be collection day for refuse and recycling.
 Perhaps you hire bikes on holiday and suddenly find yourself on a busier than usual road.
 It can happen – any time, any place.